JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 Assigned areas of the hard disk act as main memory for when RAM is full.
 Idle or other programs are moved to virtual memory by the OS, and the virtual memory acts as a slower and larger temporary replacement RAM.
 Issues arise when programs need to be rapidly movied between RAM and virtual memory, since this is slow.
 Chunks of programs will often be moved into virtual memomry or else others could simply not be run, by segmenting and paging, these sections could be kept track of, and moved as nessesary.

 ### Processor management
-**Multitasking** and control how processor time is divided.
-Programs need to run in the right order and often simultaneously.
-It also handles [interupts](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.2/1.2.1/notesOS.md#interupts).
+**Multitasking** and controling how processor time is divided.
+Programs need to run in the right order and often simultaneously, or give the illusion of running simultaneously.
+The OS also handles [interupts](https://github.com/JachymT/a-level-cs-blog/blob/main/Computer%20Systems/1.2/1.2.1/notesOS.md#interupts).

 ### Security
 Firewall inplementation - software that stops harmful incoming trafic and scans for outside programs trying to get access to the system.